 Heat pipes in microreactor applications contain liquid metal working fluids for high temperature operation, which makes it challenging and costly to conduct experiments in laboratory.
 In addition, working with liquid metal heat pipes requires extensive safety precautions and working within an isolated environment.
 The Low Temperature Heat Pipe Test Facility (LTHPF) addresses these difficulties and allows internal flow temperature and pressure measurements along with flow visualization capabilities.
-The choice of the low-temperature working fluids at low pressures (< 130 psig) will be based upon the phenomena of interest for heat pipe-cooled microreactor applications and a detailed scaling analysis.
+The choice of the low-temperature working fluids at low pressures is based on a detailed scaling analysis on the phenomena of interest.

 Photron Mini UX100 High-speed camera